Aida-Enna/XIVPlugins/README.md

 ## Macro Chain Redux

 A fork of the original macro chain, this re-adds support for running a macro inside of a macro.

+## Portrait Fixer

+When you click "Update Gear Set", this plugin will automatically update and save your portait to match your new glam.

 ## Potato Famine 2